Kitware/CMake/Help/manual/cmake-instrumentation.7.rst

 version will be generated and sent to the user `Callbacks`_ defined in that query.

-Currently, the only supported version is ``1.0``.
+Currently, the only supported major version is ``1``, and the maximum supported minor version is also ``1``.
 A new major version number will be created whenever previously included data is removed or reformatted such that scripts written to parse this data may become incompatible with the new format.
 A new minor version number will be created whenever new data becomes available.

 .. _`cmake-instrumentation v1 Query Files`: